hi-primus/optimus/README.md

 new_df.table()
 ```

-Note that you can use Optimus functions and Spark functions(`.WithColumn()`) at the same time.
+Note that you can use Optimus functions and Spark functions(`.WithColumn()`) and all the df function availables in a Spark Dataframe at the same time.
 To know about all the Optimus functionality please go to this [notebooks](examples/)

 ### Custom functions
 Spark have multiple ways to transform your data like rdd, Column Expression ,udf and pandas udf.
 In Optimus we create the `apply()` and `apply_expr` which handle all the implementation complexity.